exercism/problem-specifications/exercises/linked-list/description.md

 In a *doubly linked list* each node also holds a link to the previous node.

-You will write an implementation of a doubly linked list.
+You will write an implementation of a doubly linked list without using existing functions.
 Implement a Node to hold a value and pointers to the next and previous nodes.
 Then implement a List which holds references to the first and last node and offers an array-like interface for adding and removing items:

 * `push` (*insert value at back*);
 * `pop` (*remove value at back*);